-The 2036 Plan also outlines changes to the existing planning controls which, as noted on page 63 of the 2036 Plan, are '... indicative and demonstrate the planning and other interventions which would give effect to the changes described in earlier sections of this Plan.
+The 2036 Plan also outlines changes to the existing planning controls which, as noted on page 63 of the 2036 Plan, are ... indicative and demonstrate the planning and other interventions which would give effect to the changes described in earlier sections of this Plan.
 These potential built form parameters have been developed to achieve the key urban design principles envisaged by the Plan.
 Final planning controls will be developed as part of any future rezoning process'.
-Page 36 of the 2036 Plan notes that 'There may be opportunities for specific sites to accommodate additional density and height where the public benefits proposed to be delivered as part of a development proposal is of exceptional value, beyond what could be secured under a standard practice approach that should be considered within the precinct.
-In these instances, the proposal would still need to be consistent with the vision, objectives and actions, including solar access controls, in this Plan.'
+This planning proposal is consistent with the indicative built form parameters which include a 16 storey height limit.
+Minimum 2.5:1 non-residential floor space ratio (FSR) and 5.8:1 maximum FSR.

 This planning proposal, and in particular the Urban Design Report and Place Design Framework demonstrate that the Vision, Objectives, Actions and Urban Design Principles, including the strict prescriptive requirements, are achieved.
-The urban design and place analysis has demonstrated that the site is able to accommodate additional density and height which facilitates the consolidation of the currently disparate street block and the provision of public benefits of including an exceptional public domain and development contributions that are well in excess of the standard practice approach.
+Consolidation of the currently disparate street block enables the creation of a greatly improved public domain.

-This planning proposal, therefore, is demonstrably consistent with the 2036 Plan the related Ministerial Direction and by extension the Greater Sydney Commission's North District Plan.
-Moreover, it will create a dynamic and vibrant extension to the Crows Nest Village without detracting from the character or any of its public qualities.
+This planning proposal is unequivocally consistent with the 2036 Plan and by extension the Greater Sydney Commission's North District Plan.
+Moreover, it will create a dynamic and vibrant extension to the Crows Nest Village while providing employment and housing opportunities in a place that is well served by existing and significant new infrastructure.